Banner Code: IN-MED-P010, IN-MS-P010

 Total Credits12

-The following grid is for the single semester of the accelerated, 1-semester pathway into the Master of Education in Curriculum and Instruction with concentration in Early Childhood Education degree:
+The following grid is for the single semester of the Accelerated Pathway into the Master of Education in Inclusive Early Childhood Education:

 ECED 501Developmental Pathways of Diverse Learners, Birth-Adolescence3